-The ballots for the available number of Director (Graduate) positions and the one (1) Director (Student) position will be separately conducted.
+The ballots for the available number of Director (Graduate) positions.

 The ballots will be conducted as a "secret ballot" using a "preferential voting system", where each Member voting indicates the order of preference for candidates by placing "1" next to their first choice, "2" next to their second choice, and so on.
 Where the outcomes of an election would result in more than two (2) Directors on the Board from any one (1) Allied Health discipline, the following process applies: